What is error “405 Method Not Allowed” and how to fix It

 NGINX uses nginx.conf for its configuration file.
 Similar to Apache, certain directives in this file can cause a 405 error if misconfigured:

 • Location blocks.
 NGINX processes requests using location blocks, which can be configured to handle specific request methods.
-If a location block is improperly set up to reject certain methods, it can lead to the 405 error.
+If a location block is improperly set up to reject certain methods, it can lead to a 405 error.

 • Error_page directive.
 An incorrectly used error_page directive can inadvertently mask the actual error or even cause the 405 response code.
 This is because users might be redirected to a resource that doesn’t accept the method used in the request.